shivannis/xandr-docs-public/xandr-docs/monetize/native-inventory-seller-specifications.md

 ---
 title: Microsoft Monetize - Native Inventory Seller Specifications
-description: The article explains how to use Native Inventory Seller Specifications, offering instructions for a global approach that allows you to reach all sellers at once with just one campaign. ms.date: 10/28/2023
+description: Explore using Native Inventory Seller Specs for a global approach.
+Reach all sellers at once with a single campaign for efficient advertising. ms.date: 10/28/2023
 ---